KAfable/Graphs/projects/ancestor/README.md

 - how do I keep track how far an ancestor is?
 - base case is whenever there are no more parents
 - what gets returned?
 You would return older ancestor
+- can be solved either DFS or BFS